Skip to content

 /**

-* Get trace http request header data.
+* Get trace HTTP request header data.

 * @param url request address

-* @returns trace added request header parameters
+* @returns trace request header parameters to be added

 * @deprecated use getTraceHeaderFields() replace.